Victoria II: Reception

 Victoria II received generally favourable reviews, achieving a 75% average on Metacritic.

 GameSpot said that there was much less micromanagement than in its predecessor.
 The reviewer stated: "Thanks to a friendlier interface and tutorials, Victoria II is a lot more playable and enjoyable than its predecessor."

 GameShark was less enthusiastic.
 The reviewer said: "As a strategy game, Victoria II frustrates me.
 It is an orgy of detail for detail's sake, yet the information I really want never seems to be at hand.
 The decisions I make seem mostly inconsequential, changing the game only by a slow process of accretion.
 Modeling has overtaken game design.
 Watching Victoria II is hypnotic and frequently awe-inspiring.
 Unfortunately, you only occasionally might want to play it."

+In a review of Victoria II in Black Gate, E. E. Knight said "While seeking an escape from the distressing politics of the early Twenty-First Century, I decided to plunge headlong into the distressing politics of the Nineteenth Century and picked up a game I've long been meaning to try: Victoria II.
+It was a good call.
+This civ-building game is quite an achievement."

 The release of A House Divided drew increased praise and averaged 76% on Metacritic, and Heart of Darkness further increased positive reviews, averaging 81%.
-Gaming Nexus gave the final product a verdict of 8.5 ("very good") and commented that "after some patching and a couple of expansions, Victoria 2 is rounding into shape.
-It is still deep with a killer learning curve, but it is starting to feel like a fun game rather than a buggy spreadsheet."